 Analysis of the Poem "The Applicant" by Sylvia Plath

-Sylvia Plath and The Applicant
+Sylvia Plath And A Summary of The Applicant

 The Applicant is a poem that explores the meaning of marriage, gender stereotype and social pressures by using the framework of an interview, in which the speaker questions the applicant, a male.